 HOW TO GROW AN ORANGE TREE FROM SEED

 Growing orange trees from seed is surprisingly straight forward, and something that anyone can do if they have a warm, sunny windowsill.
-Getting the seed is probably the hardest part; you can either buy on-line through a specialist supplier or – if you only want a few – collect your own from shop bought fruit.
+Getting the seed is probably the hardest part of the whole operation.
+You can either buy on-line through a specialist supplier or, if you only want a few, collect your own from shop bought fruit.

-Place the ‘clean’ seed into a glass of water and discard any that immediately float to the surface as these will not be viable – be aware that smaller seed may rise as air bubbles form on the surface of the seed coat.
+Place the ‘clean’ seed into a glass of water and discard any that immediately float to the surface as these will not be viable.
+Smaller seeds may rise to the surface as air bubbles form on the surface of the seed coat.

 If you have a variety of seed sizes you may also wish to discard any that look undersized as these are unlikely to have a large enough store of energy required for successful germination.
 Once you have selected your seed it can be dried off and stored in an envelope until required.

-Orange seed – like all citrus – have a natural dormancy period and so will require a period of cold temperature in order to initiate germination.
+Orange seed (like all citrus) have a natural dormancy period and so will require a period of cold temperature in order to initiate germination.
 They will germinate without this cold period but results will be poorer.

 After approximately three weeks - although they can be left in there for a month or so should they need to be – they can be removed from the fridge ready for potting on.
 Soak the seeds for a couple of hours or so before planting them into 2-3 inch pots.
-Only sow 1 seed per pot using a good quality, free draining soil based compost such as John Innes seed or No1, then water in..
+Only sow one seed per pot using a good quality, free draining soil based compost such as John Innes seed or No 1, then water in..

 If you can, place the pots into a heated propagator at a temperature of 16 degrees Celsius, otherwise transfer them to a warm, bright position such as a kitchen windowsill.
 Water periodically so that the compost doesn't dry out, but make sure that the compost is never left waterlogged either.